spontit/spontit-api-python-wrapper/README.md

 5) `from spontit import SpontitResource`
 6) `resource = SpontitResource(my_username, my_secret_key)`
 7) `response = resource.push("Hello!")`

 8) Run the command `help(SpontitResource)` in Python for complete documentation.
 9) Or try an example!
 Check out the <a href="https://github.com/spontit/spontit-api-python-wrapper/blob/master/spontit/examples/examples.py">examples</a>.
 10) You can customize the image of the notification on the website, iPhone app, or via the API by setting the image for the respective channel.
 See the image example titled `create_new_channel_with_profile_image_and_push_to_it` in the <a href="https://github.com/spontit/spontit-api-python-wrapper/blob/master/spontit/examples/examples.py">examples</a>.
 11) To push to others, have them follow the channel to which you will push (e.g. share <a href="https://spontit.com">spontit.com/my_username</a>).
 You can see available invite options by calling `print(resource.get_channel(...))` and supply the channel name.
 See the functions titled `create_new_channel_and_get_invite_options` and `get_invite_options_for_my_main_account` in the <a href="https://github.com/spontit/spontit-api-python-wrapper/blob/master/spontit/examples/examples.py">examples</a>.
+12) Spontit is more than just broadcasting.
+You can send pushes to specific users and push personalized content.
+See how to do so at `simple_push_to_specific_followers_example` and `specific_followers_and_channel_example` in the <a href="https://github.com/spontit/spontit-api-python-wrapper/blob/master/spontit/examples/examples.py">examples</a>.
+You simply input a list of usernames and it will push to those users (provided they follow the specified channel).
+You can list the usernames of those who follow one of your specified channels.
+See an example of how to do so at `list_followers_example` and `list_followers_for_channel_example` in the <a href="https://github.com/spontit/spontit-api-python-wrapper/blob/master/spontit/examples/examples.py">examples</a>.
-12) We are constantly working on expanding the functionality of Spontit.
+13) We are constantly working on expanding the functionality of Spontit.
 We GREATLY appreciate your input - feel free to <a href="https://github.com/spontit/spontit-api-python-wrapper/issues/new" target="_blank">add a feature request</a> on our Github. :smiley:

 ### Getting Started :white_check_mark: